adil-salim/adil-salim.github.io/index.md

 ## News

 - [Sinho Chewi](https://chewisinho.github.io/) is spending the summer with us at MSR.
-- [Anna Korba](https://akorba.github.io/) and I will give a tutorial on Sampling as optimization at ICML 2022.
+- [Anna Korba](https://akorba.github.io/) and I will give a tutorial on Sampling as Optimization at ICML 2022.

 ## Selected papers